-The Council is keen to encourage corporate groups to engage and support issues associated with community development and protecting our natural spaces.
+The Council is keen to encourage corporate groups to engage and support issues associated with community development and protecting natural spaces.

 However, to make sure that the highest standards of probity are maintained it is important that transparency applies to all aspects of sponsorship.
 For these reasons corporate sponsorship must always be managed by the City Council directly through open and transparent partnership agreements, where applicable.

-The Council reserves the right to refuse sponsorship offers.
+The Council reserves the right to refuse sponsorship offers that do not comply with other policies and principles of the council..